Aldous Huxley was a twentieth century novelist best known for “Brave New World”

 1908: Death of Aldous Huxley’s mother.

-1910: Suffered an illness, keratitis punctata, which made his eyesight so bad he needed to learn braille.
+1910: Huxley suffered an illness, keratitis punctata, which made his eyesight so bad he needed to learn braille.
 He recovered some vision later.

 1917: During this period Aldous Huxley spent a lot of his time working as a farm labourer at Garsington Manor which was the home of Lady Ottoline Morrell.
 He met several notable people from the Bloomsbury Group such as Bertrand Russell and Clive Bell whilst at the house.